 Bio

-An energetic and unflappable director, Hanelle’s credits range from superhero action adventures to thrillers and genre films to character-driven dramas.
-As director of the pilot Star Trek: Picard, Hanelle became the first woman to launch a new Star Trek series in its 53-year history.
+bio_photoIncluded as one of Indiewire’s TV directors to know, Hanelle, an energetic and unflappable director, has credits ranging from superhero action adventures to thrillers to genre films to character-driven dramas.
+As director of the Star Trek: Picard pilot, Hanelle became the first woman to launch a new Star Trek series in its 53-year history.
 In 2021 she won an NAACP Image Award for Outstanding Directing for her work on the episode.
-In 2022, she was nominated again for her work on Netflix’s True Story starring Kevin Hart and Wesley Snipes.
+In 2022, she was nominated for her work on Netflix’s True Story starring Kevin Hart and Wesley Snipes, and again in 2023 for The Last Days of Ptolemy Grey starring Samuel L. Jackson.

 Hanelle earned her B.A. from Lake Forest College and her M.A. from USC’s Annenberg School.
-After working as the assistant for Oscar-winning screenwriter/director Callie Khouri, she completed AFI’s prestigious Directing Workshop for Women, which launched her as an emerging director to watch.
-Her short A Single Rose won numerous awards and screened at film festivals worldwide, including the 2004 ICG Showcase at the Cannes Film Festival.
+After working as the assistant for Oscar-winning screenwriter/director Callie Khouri, she completed AFI’s prestigious Directing Workshop for Women, which launched her as a director to watch.
+Her short A Single Rose won numerous awards and screened at film festivals worldwide, including the 2004 ICG Showcase at the Cannes Film Festival. onset_leila

 A Single Rose plus Hanelle’s viral short film spoof Six and the City, led to her first feature, the supernatural thriller Within, starring Mia Ford, Sammi Hanratty, Sam Jaeger, Lori Heuring, Brent Sexton, and featuring Aisha Hinds.
 The film won Outstanding Feature Film at the Big Bear Horror Film Festival and had its television premiere on Lifetime.
 Over the next several years, Hanelle helmed multiple thrillers, including Murder on the 13th Floor starring Tessa Thompson.

-Hanelle proudly serves on the TV Academy’s Director Peer Group Executive Committee, and the DGA’s National Board, Western Directors Council and PAC.
+Hanelle proudly serves on the TV Academy’s Director Peer Group Executive Committee, and as an alternate for the DGA’s National Board and Western Directors Council.
 Hanelle is represented by Verve Talent Agency.
 Her manager is Adesuwa McCalla at Metamorphic Entertainment and her lawyer is Matthew Wallerstein of Hirsch Wallerstein Hayum Matlof + Fishman.